Can A Simple Blood Test Really Spot Cancer Early? Don’t Bet On It Yet, Scientists Say.

 The DNA shed by early-stage tumors accounts for less than one-tenth of a percent of all DNA in a patient’s blood, said Ash Alizadeh, a Stanford University oncologist who helped develop and sell a technology to potentially help doctors monitor how a tumor responds to therapy.
 For some tumors, such as those that start in the brain, their DNA is virtually undetectable even in tens of milliliters of blood, he added.

-“The computations are so low,” Alizadeh said.
+“The concentrations are so low,” Alizadeh said.
 “That’s been a major challenge for early detection.”

 Even if a test was able to detect every single molecule of DNA in a blood sample, that wouldn’t be enough.
 Machines often generate false-positive readings of clumps of cells that are deceptively cancer-like, such as moles that don’t turn into melanoma or colorectal polyps that don’t become colon cancer, Alizadeh says.